DockerNashvilleMeetup/Slides/2017-05-15-OptimizingImageBuilds/slides/slides.md

 * base image alone is 117mb, and we're installing nginx, nodejs, npm, node_modules, and our app
 * the result: 555mb. doesn't seem terrible. i've seen worse.
 * if you're pushing/pulling/deploying several times a day and aren't cleaning up you'll eventually run out of space.
+* if you're using an orchestration system (swarm, kube, mesos, etc.) pruning is done automatically

 <!-- slide 7 -->
 ---